ewhinihan/trail_data/datasets_cleaned/datasets_cleaned.md

 Datasets were cleaned using tidy data principles.
 Because of the nature of geospatial data, there were additional cleaning measures that were taken in some cases.
-Outlined below are how each dataset was cleaned.
+Outlined below are details of how each dataset was cleaned.

     File: Yakima_WA_TrailLines_2020_cleaned.csv
     Id column removed